shivajimutkule/ui-developer-tips-and-tricks/browser-compatibility/README.md

 # Browser Compatibility

-Here we will talk about browser compatibility
+Here we will talk about browser compatibility.
+Stay tuned.
+I will update it soon.